 From 1945 to 1990 the U.N. said there were 150 or so armed conflicts that killed 20 million people, displaced 15 million, 16 million were wounded.
 That all happened in the “global south” in this belt of states.
 And so now that’s where climate change is kicking in and that was also the same terrain where the last 30 years of IMF and World Bank-backed structural adjustment of privatization, deregulation of economies, cutting state support for farmers and fishermen–that program affected those states most intensely.
 And now the weather associated with climate change, extreme weather such as the drought, punctuated by flooding in East Africa, is adding to this.
 And there’s this catastrophic convergence.Grassroots environmental groups have rallied around the concept of “climate debt” to demand justice for the ecological destruction of the Global South.
 Still, the immediate humanitarian threats posed by climate change reveal the difficulty of thinking long term in the face of intense scarcity.
 Trickle-Down Effect A warming planet is a thirsty one.
 Water is one reason why Southern Sudan’s new independence could just be a temporary respite in a raging struggle for ecological wealth.
 The world’s youngest nation is at the heart of the Nile River Basin, which supports several economies and ecosystems and fuels toxic tensions among them.
 Last year, economics professor Paul Sullivan of National Defense University, predicted that without equitable management of precious water, Sudan’s partition would merely pave the way for more turmoil:

-A recent Senate Foreign Relations Committee report offered similar warnings about Afghanistan and Pakistan, where “water scarcity… triggers human insecurity, which can intensify potentially explosive tensions among neighboring countries or regions.”
+Water, land, food, energy and development are tightly and importantly interlinked.
+Water is also very much linked to the potential for peace in the country.
+The tensions and potentials for peace in Darfur, between the north and the south–and amongst many other in other regions, including between local tribes and clans–can be, in part, determined, by the availability, quality, sharing, management and maintenance of water sources in the country.A recent Senate Foreign Relations Committee report offered similar warnings about Afghanistan and Pakistan, where “water scarcity… triggers human insecurity, which can intensify potentially explosive tensions among neighboring countries or regions.”
 Alarmingly, the report recommended that the U.S. government integrate water management into its occupation of the region, which would expand Washington’s control over civilian resources in an arena of unending conflict.
 And long before popular uprisings in Egypt, analysts were predicting that climate change would feed into geopolitical instability in the Middle East.
 Al Jazeera reports that water shortages could tip Yemen’s political turmoil toward full-blown civil war.

 Water shortages could cost the unstable country 750,000 jobs, slashing incomes in the poorest Arab country by as much as 25 per cent over the next decade….
 Commentators frequently blame Yemen’s problems on tribal differences, but environmental scarcity may be underpinning secessionist struggles in the country’s south and some general communal violence.

 My spirit is here; I am connected to this land….
 When the military burned our village and forced us out from our homeland, we still hand the land.
 If the water floods over, we will have nothing left.”Frustrated by political gridlock in international negotiations on carbon emissions, the climate justice movement sees the link between climate and conflict as a call for broad-based solutions that blend the environmental with the social.
 That can start with the political enfranchisement of indigenous groups and securing food and water sovereignty for the poor.
 From there, the people most impacted by climate change can work toward inclusive development to heal the damage and move toward more sustainable energy.
 But environmental migrants have a long way to go before they reach justice.
 Meanwhile, whether displaced by nature’s wrath or civil war, the new refugees are running out of places to run.